aws/sagemaker-python-sdk/README.rst

 SageMaker provides a default implementation of ``save`` that works with MXNet Module API ``Module`` objects.
 If your training script does not define a ``save`` function, then the default ``save`` function will be invoked on the return-value of your ``train`` function.

-The following script demonstrates how to return a model from train, that‚Äôs compatible with the default ``save`` function.
+The following script demonstrates how to return a model from train, thatís compatible with the default ``save`` function.

 .. code:: python